bestia-dev/deploying_rust_server_and_database/README.md

 ## Backup and restore database

-I will backup the database on my development Postgres server and restore it on the VM.
+I will back up the database on my development Postgres server and restore it on the VM.
 This is a skill every database developer must know.
 In the VSCode terminal of the project webpage_hit_counter run: